gokuldhanvanthri/cloth-shop/readme.txt

 Live URL : https://cool-cloths-live.herokuapp.com/

 Introduction:
-E-Commerce application used for shopping cloths
+E-Commerce application used for shopping cloths.

 Back-End Technologies used:
 1. nodemon - Live reload of the services code.